heialka/heialka/README.md

 ### Hi there 👋

+## About Me
+My name is Al Hamka, also you can call me Hamka.
+I am a student at Mulia University, majoring in Computer Science with a current GPA of 3.85/4.00.

+## Skills
+- Php / Laravel
+- UI/UX Design

+## Currently Learning...
+- Dart / Flutter
+- Kotlin / Android Studio

 <!--
 **heialka/heialka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.